Agriculture in the United Kingdom: Government

+England

 The Environment, Food and Rural Affairs Committee (EFRA) of the Westminster Parliament's House of Commons is tasked to oversee and enquire into the policy, administration and spending of DEFRA.
 It conducts its own inquiries usually leading to published Reports.
 EFRA may also inquire into matters that do not lead to formal reports, and it is empowered to conduct interviews and take evidence.